locomotivemtl/locomotive-boilerplate/README.md

 [demo-form]: https://codepen.io/AntoineBoulanger/pen/uBJmi

 ## Page transitions

 We use [Pjax](https://github.com/MoOx/pjax) by MoOx.

 ### Setup

-1. Create a wrapper : `.js-pjax-wrapper` and a container `.js-pjax-container` inside.
+1. Create a wrapper: `.js-pjax-wrapper` and a container `.js-pjax-container` inside.
 When a transition is launched, the new container is put inside the wrapper, and the old one is remove.
 2. Main settings are set inside `assets/scripts/transitions/TransitionManager.js`
 3.	`BaseTransition` is launched by default, to set a new transition (like `CustomTransition`) :
 	-	create a new class `TestTransition.js` witch extends `BaseTransition` in `assets/scripts/transitions/`
 	-	add a line in `assets/scripts/transitions/transitions.js` to add your transition